10th International Congress on Peer Review and Scientific Publication

 Jeremy Ng, Daivat Bhavsar, Laura Duffy, Hamin Jo, Cynthia Lokker, R.Brian Haynes, Alfonso Iorio, Ana Marušić (Canada, Croatia, Germany)

-Use of Generative Artificial Intelligence Tools by Authors and Reviewers of Eurosurveillance
+Use of Generative Artificial Intelligence Tools by Authors and Reviewers of the Journal Eurosurveillance

 Eva Sarachaga, Ines Steffens (Sweden)